cedricsueur/drawinganalyses/README.md

 ├── img4,0
 ```

+Different scripts are provided to obtain this formatting.

 # Configuration

 Most of the configuration happens in the `config.py` file.
 Multiple examples are provided there, for the three datasets we used.
 The formatting of the folder should follow the guidelines provided above.
 Please uncomment the configuration you want to use and comment all the other ones.